stanislavdubuk/stanislavdubuk/README.md

 - 🔭 I’m currently working on a time management app using ReactJS, Redux Toolkit, and TypeScript.

-- 🌱 I’m currently learning how to build complex applications my ReactJS knowledge and commercial experience.
+- 🌱 I’m currently learning how to build complex applications using my ReactJS knowledge and commercial experience.

 - 💬 Ask me about chess, travelling and snowboarding :)